 5. Focus on strengths

-The first few times I ignored the passive-aggressive behaviour until eventually, I couldn’t ignore it anymore.
-We engaged in a conflict session facilitated by the CEO, and both allowed us to raise our concerns.
+The first few times, I ignored the passive-aggressive behaviour until I couldn’t ignore it anymore.
+We participated in a conflict resolution session facilitated by the CEO, and both of us were allowed to raise our concerns.
 His reaction was fueled by a feeling of personal injustice, having applied for my position but not getting it.
-I suddenly understood and had more compassion.
+I suddenly gained a deeper understanding and developed more compassion.

 After the session, the resentment and passive-aggressive behaviour only increased, and eventually, he moved to a different team.

 However, I was still responsible for his performance appraisal and decided to focus on his strengths.
 As he walked into my office, I could see doom and gloom all over his face, expecting a bad review.
-A few minutes into the performance appraisal, I could see the shock and surprise replace it as he listened to everything he did right during the year.
+A few minutes into the performance appraisal, I could see the shock and surprise give way to a sense of accomplishment as he listened to everything he had done right during the year.

 Before I even got a chance to discuss his weaknesses, he started pointing them out himself and offering commitments on how to prevent them in the future.